justkuldeep/Plagiarism-Detector/README.md

-# 🔍 Python Plagiarism Checker
+# 🔍 Python Plagiarism Detector

 This is a simple plagiarism checker built using Python's built-in `difflib` library.
 It compares the contents of two text files and outputs the percentage of similarity between them.